HomeHome Metamath Proof Explorer

 𝑦𝐴 & 𝑦𝐵 𝑦X𝑥𝐴 𝐵

-Theoremnfixp 8470 Bound-variable hypothesis builder for indexed Cartesian product.
+Theoremnfixp 8475 Bound-variable hypothesis builder for indexed Cartesian product.
+Usage of this theorem is discouraged because it depends on ax-13 2386.
+Use the weaker nfixpw 8474 when possible.
 (Contributed by Mario Carneiro, 15-Oct-2016.)
+(New usage is discouraged.)

 𝑦𝐴 & 𝑦𝐵 𝑦X𝑥𝐴 𝐵